mschlafly/baxterplaysyahtzee/README.md

 gripper_control.py
 iktest.py
 sequence.py

 Among them, **sequence.py** is the main node that executes the steps in our workflow.

 # 3. Description of Nodes

 ## 3.1 Main node: ./src/sequence.py
 This is our main node that sets up the workflow.
 Our control method is mainly to use several ros services to finish each step seperately.

 e.g. first pour dice, then detect dice, then pick up dice, etc. It calles the services of motions to move the Baxter's arm, and calles the services of visions to detect the dices on table.
 Once the dice is detected, it will send the location data to iktest node by using the service provided in that node, then the function of that service 'pick_up_dice' will be excuted with the location of dices provided.

 This method is convenient to make changes to the order of baxter's motion.
 Only changing the order of calling different services can reconstruct the whole trajectory of the baxter movement.

 ## 3.2 Node for IK and Motion: ./src/iktest.py
+This node includes the motion planning for baxter, which mainly uses the built-in IK service.
+With that service we defined a function 'move_to_obj()' that takes one input pose data and then will drive the gripper move to that position.

-This node provides the services for IK and Baxter's Motion, which are:
+This node also provides the services for IK and Baxter's Motion, which are:

 **rospy.Service('iktest_controller/pick_up_dice_above', OffsetMove, self.svc_pick_up_dice_above)**: Given the data of the message type  OffsetMove (including the Pose type of message), the function svc_pick_up_dice_above will be activated to move the baxter arm to the location above the certain dice to ready for next detection.

 **rospy.Service('iktest_controller/pick_up_dice', OffsetMove, self.svc_pick_up_dice)**: After the arm move to the location above a certain dice, the sequency.py node will update the accurate location of this dice by redetecting and call this service with that updated location data.
 With the accurate location, the baxter arm will move down to pick the dice up.

 **rospy.Service('iktest_controller/move_to_homepose', Trigger, self.svc_move_to_homepose)**: This service will be called once the baxter is required to move to the home position, which is set fixed to have a nice viwe of the workspace to detect the dices.

-**rospy.Service('iktest_controller/pour_dice', Trigger, self.svc_pour_dice)**
-**rospy.Service('iktest_controller/pour_the_cup', CupShake, self.svc_handle_pour_the_cup)**
+**rospy.Service('iktest_controller/pour_dice', Trigger, self.svc_pour_dice)**: This service provides the motion control for the whole 'pour dice ' motion.
+It takes no input and will be activated by the calling in sequency.py node.
+The message type is Trigger, so there is no location data inside it.
+Once this service is called, it will follow a fixed trajectory from picking up the cup to putting it back to the original location.

+**rospy.Service('iktest_controller/pour_the_cup', CupShake, self.svc_handle_pour_the_cup)**: This service is called inside the service function svc_pour_dice, it aims at driving one single joint of the baxter to pour the dices from the cup.
+This service avoids using the built-in service IK and simplifies the task by using the joint_trajectory motion control.

+## 3.3 Node for IK and Motion: ./src/iktest.py

-## 3.3 Node for Computer Vision: ./src/cv/nodeCV.py
+## 3.4 Node for Computer Vision: ./src/cv/nodeCV.py

 This node provides the following 5 services: